fanf2/kbd/README.md

   * digits, punctuation, function keys: 3/8 keytop height

 On the WASD templates, the keycaps are 1/2 in by 5/9 in.

+After some advice from WASD's support staff, I left about 5% gap between the legends and the keycap edges to avoid printing problems.
+The Beeb number keys look like they were a bit closer than that.

 Sandwich case